Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Results

 {\bf Training} We implemented and trained our network using the \caffe library on modestly augmented training data for which we performed random rotations, transpositions and flips, as well as elastic deformations.
 On the anisotropic \cremi dataset, we further simulated missing sections by setting intensity values to 0 ($p=0.05$) and low contrast sections by multiplying the intensity variance by $0.5$ ($p=0.05$).
 We used the Adam optimizer~\cite{Kingma2014} with an initial learning rate of $\alpha=10^{-4}$, $\beta_1=0.95$, $\beta_2=0.99$, and $\epsilon=10^{-8}$.

 {\bf Quantitative results} On each of the investigated datasets, we see a clear improvement in accuracy using our method, compared to the current state of the art.
-We provide quantitative results for each of the datasets individually, where we compare our method (labeled \unet \mala) against different other methods.
+We provide quantitative results for each of the datasets individually, where we compare our method (labeled \unet \mala) against different other methods\footnote{\revised The presented results reflect the state of the \cremi challenge at the time of writing, see~\cite{Cremi}.}.
 We also include a baseline (labeled \unet) in our analysis, which is our method, but trained without the \constmalis loss.
 In \tabref{tab:results}, we report the segmentation obtained on the best threshold found in the respective training datasets.
 In \figref{fig:results:split_merge}, we show the split/merge curve for varying thresholds of our agglomeration scheme.

 For \segem, we do not use the metric proposed by Berning et al.~\cite{Berning2015}, as we found it to be problematic: The authors suggest an overlap threshold of 2 to compensate for inaccuracies in the ground-truth, however this has the unintended consequence of ignoring some neurons in the ground-truth for poor segmentations.
 For the \segem segmentation (kindly provided by the authors), 195 out of 225 ground-truth skeletons are ignored because of insufficient overlap with any segmentation label.
 On our segmentation, only 70 skeletons would be ignored, thus the results are not directly comparable.
 Therefore, we performed a new IED evaluation using TED~\cite{Funke2017}, a metric that allows slight displacement of skeleton nodes (we chose 52\,nm in this case) in an attempt to minimize splits and merges.
 This metric reveals that our segmentations (\unet \mala) improve over both split and merge errors, over all thresholds of agglomeration, including the initial fragments (see~\figref{fig:results:split_merge:segem}).